MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

 ### **Task 3: Manipulate filter context**

-In this task you will create several measures with DAX expressions that use the CALCULATE() function to manipulate filter context.
+In this task, you'll create several measures with DAX expressions that use the CALCULATE() function to manipulate filter context.

 1. Add a measure to the **Sales** table, based on the following expression:

-    *For your convenience, all DAX definitions in this lab can be copied from the **D:\PL300\Labs\05-create-dax-calculations-in-power-bi-desktop-advanced\Assets\Snippets.txt** file.*
+    1. *For your convenience, all DAX definitions in this lab can be copied from the **D:\PL300\Labs\05-create-dax-calculations-in-power-bi-desktop-advanced\Assets\Snippets.txt** file.*

     **DAX**